Strategy10 min read

 The bottom line for e-commerce SEO

-E-commerce SEO is complex, but the fundamentals are the same: great content, solid technical foundation, and strategic effort allocation.
+E-commerce SEO is more complex than other types of SEO, but the fundamentals remain the same: great content, a solid technical foundation, and strategic allocation of your optimization efforts.

 Related reading: